Al-Jura: Ottoman era

 In the first Ottoman tax register of 1526/7 the village was unpopulated.
 By 1596 CE, however, the village had been refounded as part of the nahiya of Gaza and named Jawrat al-Hajja.
 It had 46 Muslim households, an estimated population of 253; who paid a total of 3,400 akçe in taxes.

 Marom and Taxel have shown that during the seventeenth to eighteenth centuries, nomadic economic and security pressures led to settlement abandonment around Majdal ‘Asqalān, and the southern coastal plain in general.
 The population of abandoned villages moved to surviving settlements, while the lands of abandoned settlements continued to be cultivated by neighboring villages.
 Thus, al-Jura absorbed the lands of al-Rasm and al-Bira, the last one separated from the village by the lands of al-Majdal.

 The Syrian Sufi teacher and traveller Mustafa al-Bakri al-Siddiqi (1688–1748/9) visited Al-Jura in the first half of the eighteenth century, before leaving for Hamama.

+19th-century travelers celebrated the village for its highly productive fruit orchards and early-ripening vegetables.
+To irrigate these dune-adjacent plots, local farmers relied on a distinct regional water-lifting technology—a self-emptying leather bucket pulled along an inclined ramp by draft animals over wooden drums or reused ancient marble posts.

 In 1838, Edward Robinson noted el-Jurah as a Muslim village, located in the Gaza district.

 In 1863 the French explorer Victor Guérin visited the village, which he called Djoura, and found it to have three hundred inhabitants.
 He further noted that he could see numerous antiquities, taken from the ruined city, and that the inhabitants of the village grew handsome fruit trees, as well as flowers and vegetables.
 An Ottoman village list from about 1870 found that the village had a population of 340, in a total of 109 houses, though the population count included men, only.

 In the late nineteenth century, the village of Al-Jura was situated on flat ground bordering on the ruins of ancient Ascalon.
 It was rectangular in shape and the residents were Muslim.
 They had a mosque and a school which was founded in 1919.